 Welcome to the Summer 2013 Newsletter.
 Not got loads of content for this one, which is why there wasn't a spring one.
 However there's been quite a few trips now, so I expect to see lots of photos and write ups from you all.
 Not just from Joe!

-Rebecca Williams (who is giving a talk on the 12th of July in Cardiff) has done an article on improving your climbing.
+Rebecca Williams (who is giving a talk on the 12th of July in Cardiff) has done a article on improving your climbing.
 It's a really good read.
-There is a poster at the end of the newsletter for the talk.